Farthings & halfpenny errors and omissions

 About This Site

-In one thousand years collectors will still be finding new varieties, i dont mean letters over the same letters or dates over the same date but proper genuine cover ups by mint workers who were bad at spelling like my self or just excellent at recycling.
+In one thousand years collectors will still be finding new varieties i dont mean letters over the same letters or dates over the same date but proper genuine cover ups by mint workers who were bad at spelling like my self or just excellent at recycling.

 Were To Buy From

-Coin magazines are full of valuable information with many dealers lists to view, with meetings and clubs open near you and of course collectors fairs.
+Coin magazines are full of valuable information along with many dealers lists to view and if your lucky meetings and clubs maybe open near you and of course collectors fairs.

 How I Collect

 Back when i first started in 1980 i collected anything i liked and to be honest thats a great way to collect.
-Some collectors collect by type or dates or just pennies which is very popular, i met a man once who only collected halfcrowns i never understood that, but i was young.
+Some collectors collect by type or dates or just pennies which is very popular i met a man once who only collected halfcrowns i never understood that but i was young.

 If i had been waiting ten years for a reasonable example to turn up i know what i would do if i had the money to spare as these coins are not normal coins in the mind of collectors like us.

 Collecting both farthings and halfpennies is exspensive and time comsuming so collecting over longer periods of time helps but if its all happening now or tomorrow it can become frustrating.

-If money is tight then ( And this does work ) get an egg cup half fill with cillet bang, place a cotton wool bud in the solution, then drop you coin in for five seconds take the coin out rub the cotton wool bud over the area of grime for another five seconds.
-Then wash off immediately with warm water.
+If money is tight then ( And this does work ) get an egg cup and half fill with cillet bang next place a cotton wool bud in the solution then drop you coin in for five seconds take the coin out rub the cotton wool bud over the area of grime for another five seconds then wash off immediately with warm water.

 Once complete wash off and apply a little oil from ones forehead to put back the oils the spirit took out.
 Its the same for mud except soak in very warm water with washing up liquid.